 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

 Advanced co brokerage Florida Sail is pleased to assist you in the purchase of this vessel.
-This boat is centrally listed by Wellington Yacht Partners.
+This boat is centrally listed by Wellington Yacht Partners, LLC.